A success timeline featuring the most significant achievements of Rosa Parks.

 In 2003, Rosa Parks received the International Institute Heritage Hall of Fame Award.

-In 2004, executives of the ownership company announced they had forgiven the back rent and would allow Rosa Parks, by then 91 and in extremely poor health, to live rent-free in the building for the remainder of her life.
-Several of Parks's family members alleged that her financial affairs had been mismanaged.
+In 2004, after Rosa Parks's impending eviction was publicized, her landlord forgave the back rent and allowed her, then 91 and in extremely poor health, to live rent-free in the building for the remainder of her life.

 Nicki Minaj born Onika Tanya Maraj-Petty is a highly influential...